m091u/restaurant-coding-challenge/README.md

 ## Features
 - Fetch restaurant data from the Just-Eat API
 - Display restaurant data including name, cuisine, rating and address
-- Allows filtering by postal code
+- Allow filtering by postal code
+- Display restaurants sorted by highest rating

 ## Technologies used